AdithSoragu/Line-Follower-Robot-with-Fire-Detection-and-Extinguishing-System/README.md

 # 📌 Project Overview

-This project implements a **Line Follower Robot with Fire Detection and Extinguishing System** using **Arduino**.

-The robot is capable of:
+This project demonstrates the design and implementation of an **Arduino-based Line Follower Robot** using:
+- IR sensors
+- L298N motor driver
+- DC motors
+- Arduino UNO

-- Following a black line path using IR sensors
+The robot autonomously follows a black line path by continuously detecting line position using infrared sensors and adjusting motor movement accordingly.
-- Detecting fire using a flame sensor
-- Automatically stopping when fire is detected
-- Activating a fan to extinguish fire
-- Rotating a servo motor to scan the fire direction

-The project combines:
+The project focuses on:
-- Robotics
-- Embedded Systems
+- Embedded systems
+- Robotics automation
-- Sensor Interfacing
+- Sensor interfacing
+- Motor control
-- Automation
+- Autonomous navigation
-- Fire Safety Concepts

 ---

 # 🎯 Objectives

-The main objectives of this project are:
+The major objectives of this project are:

 - Design an autonomous line follower robot
-- Detect fire using flame sensors
+- Interface IR sensors with Arduino
-- Automatically activate fire extinguishing mechanism
-- Control DC motors using Arduino
+- Control DC motors using L298N driver
-- Interface servo motor and sensors
+- Implement line tracking logic
-- Understand robotics automation concepts
+- Understand robotic movement control
+- Learn real-time sensor processing

 ---

 # 🧠 Introduction

-Line follower robots are autonomous robots that follow a predefined path using IR sensors.
+A line follower robot is an autonomous robot that follows a predefined path marked using a black line on a white surface.

-In this project, additional fire safety functionality is integrated:
-- Flame detection
-- Automatic stopping
-- Fan-based fire extinguishing system

-This makes the robot useful for:
-- Industrial safety
-- Smart automation
-- Robotics learning
-- Fire monitoring applications
+The robot uses:
+- IR sensors to detect the line
+- Arduino UNO for decision making
+- L298N motor driver for motor control

+Based on sensor outputs, the Arduino controls motor direction and speed to keep the robot aligned with the path.

 ---

-# 🏗️ Project Architecture
+# 🏗️ System Architecture

-The system consists of:
+The robot consists of:

-- Arduino Controller
+- Arduino UNO
 - IR Sensors
-- Flame Sensor
-- Servo Motor
+- L298N Motor Driver
 - DC Motors
-- Motor Driver Circuit
+- Power Supply
-- Fan/Coreless Motor
+- Switch Module
 - Robot Chassis

 ---